kschuler/guide/tools/server-setup.md

 ![step12](../static/images/step12-completepasswordchange.png)

-You'll be asked to retype the NEW password you selected.
-One you do so and press enter, you'll be logged into your sever!
+You'll need to retype the NEW password you selected.
+One you do so and press enter, you'll be in your sever!

 To exit your server, you type exit in the terminal and press enter.

 ```bash
 exit
 ```
 The next time you log in, you'll enter the NEW password you selected.